EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/spectral_library.rst

 Add a new spectral library view by using the *Add Spectral Library Window* |viewlist_spectrumdock| button in the toolbar or open a new window from the menu :menuselection:`View --> Add Spectral Library Window`.

 .. figure:: /img/SpecLib_overview.PNG
+   :align: center
    :width: 100%

-Overview of the Spectral Library view with several collected and labeled spectra and main tools
+*Overview of the Spectral Library view with several collected and labeled spectra and main tools*

 **Buttons of the Spectral Library Window**